nicm42/100-days-of-code-v2/log 2.md

 **Day 91: 26th March 2021**
 Got some good testing going on today with React Testing Library.
 LightDark turned out to be easier to Enzyme, so I left it how it was, but I added more tests for Nav and Info.
 Lots of stuff being tested in all of those, which is good.

+**Day 92: 27th March 2021**
+Finally finished testing all the components (ie all the unit testing)!
+I had a problem with mocking a named function, but I went for a walk and solved it instantly when I got back.
+The code coverage report was helpful because it reminded me I needed to check that the pages worked for all the props - and for no props being passed.
+I just have the pages to go, which should be simple as they just contain the components (so the integration testing).
+And then I need to do e2e testing with Cypress.